changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>OPIS

-Próbuje uzyskać ForestFQDN poza podanych poświadczeń.
+Próby uzyskania ForestFQDN z podanych poświadczeń.
-Mogą być wymagane konto (DOMENA\nazwa_użytkownika) i hasło.
+Można zażądać konta (domena\nazwa użytkownika) i hasła.

 ### <a name="examples"></a>PRZYKŁADY